-Mindfulness Program For Kids: The Mindfulness Program for kids includes bite-size evidence-based Mindfulness lessons curated in a format that is easy for teachers to utilise and adapt to each student's needs from the ages of 7 - 12.
+Mindfulness Program For Kids: The Mindfulness Program for kids includes bite-size evidence-based Mindfulness exercises curated in a format that is easy for teachers to utilise and adapt to each student's needs from the ages of 7 - 12.

 Breathing Exercises: Also included are short breathing exercise that included simple, memorable mindfulness lessons to help kids calm when stressed or unsettled.

 Guided Meditations: Guided meditations are a significant part of our program, and we encourage every carer and teacher to set aside time, every day, to relax and unwind with students.
 Our Guided Meditations provide positive visualisation, helping kids to be present with their thoughts, build resilience, happiness and improve their concentration which underpins better academic performance.

 Mindfulness Journal Pages: Journal pages in PDF format can be printed or emailed to students.
 A positive and fun way for students to affirm their mindfulness super powers by utilising their handwriting or drawing skills.